Honey Sample Preparation Application Note

 1) Preparation of the sample

-1 ml of the honey sample is first mixed with 1 ml tap water at room temperature.
-5 ml acetonitrile is then added, and mixing repeated.
+1 ml of the honey sample is mixed with 1 ml of tap water at room temperature.
+5 ml acetonitrile is then added, and mixing is repeated.

 Important: The tubes must be closed, and the safety instructions followed for the handling of acetonitrile!